-To see whether there are many households which only use the town or hinterland as a place to live, without having a job or doing most of their shopping nearby, Table 3.6 shows the percentage of T-HH without a job in town, and which do less than $30\%^1$ of their shopping in town, and the percentage of households which neither work nor shop in town.
+To see whether there are many households which only use the town or hinterland as a place to live, without having a job or doing most of their shopping nearby, Table 3.6 shows the percentage of T-HH without a job in town, and which do less than 30% of their shopping in town, and the percentage of households which neither work nor shop in town.
 The last column shows to what extent the households that are not attached to the town, work or shop in the hinterland (zone B).

-$^{^1\}text{On}$ average, 70% of T-HH purchases are bought in town, and 30% of H-HH purchases are bought in the hinterland.
+1On average, 70% of T-HH purchases are bought in town, and 30% of H-HH purchases are bought in the hinterland.

+50 years, in the same place

 Town households Hinterland households

 England 0.39 0.43

 France 0.48 0.51

 Netherlands 0.58 0.70

 Poland 0.72 0.78

 Portugal 0.69 0.78

-Table 3.5 Share of households that have lived their whole life, or more than30 years, in the same place
+Table 3.5 Share of households that have lived their whole life, or more than 30 years, in the same place